Colonial-Dev/fishtank/README.md

 Box, by contrast, is entirely opt-in when it comes to host integrations.
 You get to choose precisely what (if anything) is shared.

+> This is good for "soft" security against stuff like supply chain attacks; if (some day) I execute a `build.rs` that tries to hijack my session tokens or wipe my system - no big deal.

 Box also requires that every container be associated with a "definition," rather than defaulting to a standard "toolbox" image for each container.
 These can either be standard Containerfiles, or they can use Box's custom shell-based format to declare runtime arguments (like mounts) during build time.

+> I find this particularly advantageous for ensuring a consistent environment between my desktop and my laptop.
+It also makes for a good "lazy man's NixOS" on my Pi-hole server.

 So:
 - If you don't mind the above caveats and want containerized environments that Just Work with the host, use Toolbx or Distrobox.